CopyBet is a social betting platform which allows you to share your bets or copy other user's bets with complete automation.

 You do need to have a Betfair account to use CopyBet as it will not work with any other exchange or bookmaker.

-You need to have money to bet with deposited into your Betfair account.
+You are also required to have money to bet with deposited into your Betfair account.
 There is no practice mode and all bets are placed with real cash.

 We have tested the platform using a PC but it is also available on iOS and Android devices.